Central Freight Lines

-Central Freight Lines Inc. (CFL) is an American regional less-than-truckload (LTL) company headquartered in Waco, Texas and serving the Southeastern and Southwestern United States.
+Central Freight Lines Inc. (CFL) was an American regional less-than-truckload (LTL) company headquartered in Waco, Texas and serving the Southeastern and Southwestern United States.
 For much of its history it was the largest and longest tenured freight carrier in Texas and in 2021 ranked 21st on Transport Topics top LTL carriers in the US as of 2021 with estimated revenues of US$256 million.

 On December 11, 2021 CFL announced it would be ceasing operations with final freight pickups on December 13 followed by a full wind-down of the company.

 History

 Founding and early growth

 The company was founded in 1925 by 20-year-old William W. "Woody" Callan as Central Forwarding Warehouse Company and mostly did local moves of household goods with a single Ford Model-T truck.
 Callan's experience was working for Sanger Brothers Dry Goods Company and Weathered Transfer and Storage Company which led to contacts he used to start the business.
 The company incorporated in 1927 and by 1928 was running regular routes between Dallas, Fort Worth, and Austin.

 When the Texas Legislature passed the Motor Carrier Law of 1929 prohibiting common carriers from transporting other classes of goods Central was forced to split its household-goods business as Central Forwarding Inc. from its general freight services, renamed Central Freight Lines (CFL).
 The two operated independently but shared leadership, facilities, and equipment.
 CFL continued expansion adding San Antonio and Houston services in 1933.
 By 1938, it had 200 employees, 85 trucks and 25 trailers.
 During World War II, Callan continued to run both companies while also running the Warehousing Branch, Headquarters Army Services of Supply from offices in Atlanta and the Pentagon.

 By 1951, CFL's growth had far outpaced that of its sibling company and the two more formally split.
 Central Forwarding eventually changed its name to Central Transportation Systems, and was acquired by Spectrum Relocation Group of El Paso, Texas in 2005 where it operated as a subsidiary of Spectrum's Appleton Moving Company division.

 In 1952, Callan stepped down as president of CFL but remained chairman of the board.
 With his leaving, Callan initiated an Employee Stock Ownership Plan and later the 1959 introduction of a profit-sharing pension plan.
 Callan remained chairman until his death on March 17, 1987.
 By 1955, CFL had 1,100 employees and operated 900 trucks.